-The Office of Broadband will not publicly post any personally identifiable information (PII) or proprietary information, including subscriber names, street addresses and customer IP addresses.
-To ensure all PII is protected, the Office of Broadband will review the basis and summary of all challenges and rebuttals to ensure PII is removed prior to posting them on the website.
+The broadband office will not publicly post any personally identifiable information (PII) or proprietary information, including subscriber names, street addresses and customer IP addresses.
+To ensure all PII is protected, the broadband office will review the basis and summary of all challenges and rebuttals to ensure PII is removed prior to posting them on the website.
 Additionally, guidance will be provided to all challengers as to which information they submit may be posted publicly.

-The Office of Broadband will treat information submitted by an existing broadband service provider designated as proprietary and confidential consistent with applicable federal law.
+The broadband office will treat information submitted by an existing broadband service provider designated as proprietary and confidential consistent with applicable federal law.
 If any of these responses do contain information or data that the submitter deems to be confidential commercial information that should be exempt from disclosure under state open records laws or is protected under applicable state privacy laws, that information should be identified as privileged or confidential to the extent allowed pursuant to Section 2.2-3705.6-3 of the Code of Virginia.
 If information is identified by the entity as privileged or confidential, the entity must submit a letter requesting such exemption to broadband@dhcd.virginia.gov.
 Pursuant to 2.2-3705.6-3, the Department of Housing and Community Development's Office of Broadband (DHCD) will make a written determination within ten (10) days of the request as to whether FOIA-exemption will be afforded as well as the nature and scope of the protection.
 Upon receipt of the written determination from DHCD documents must be submitted to broadband@dhcd.virginia.gov.
 All exempted information will be securely maintained and accessed by Office of Broadband staff only.
 If no exemption is requested or granted, the responses will be made publicly available.
-The Office of Broadband will wholly comply with relevant state laws and regulations pertaining to the protection of PII (Personally Identifiable Information).